opnsense/docs/source/fork/thefork.rst

 if you have read their comments on us then we'd recommend to just ignore them and install OPNsense, if you have not already done so.

-.. sidebar:: Lets fork and lift the project!
+.. sidebar:: Let's fork and lift the project!

     .. image:: images/fork-lift_new.jpg